More from Legal & Copyright

 My Music Was Released Without My Consent.
 What Should I Do?

-Contact the Collaborators Involved
+Contact The People Involved

 If internal resolution isn’t possible, you’ll need to file a claim directly with the streaming platforms where the music was released.
 Most platforms have dedicated contact forms for such claims.
 Here’s a quick access to the main shops: